MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/dom/index.md

 <!-- ====================================================================== -->
 ## Next steps

 That covers most of the DOM-related features in DevTools.
 You can discover the rest of the features by right-clicking nodes in the DOM Tree, and experimenting with the other options that were not covered in this tutorial.
-See [Elements panel keyboard shortcuts](../shortcuts/index.md#elements-tool-keyboard-shortcuts).
+See also [Elements tool keyboard shortcuts](../shortcuts/index.md#elements-tool-keyboard-shortcuts).

 Check out [Overview of DevTools](../../devtools-guide-chromium/overview.md) to discover everything else you can do with DevTools.